rmc33/lernaJenkins/README.md

 ## Getting Started

+* Create a new multibranch pipeline in Jenkins.

-* Add lernaJenkins as a shared library (https://jenkins.io/doc/book/pipeline/shared-libraries/) in Jenkins.
+* Configure pipleine and add lernaJenkins as a shared library (https://jenkins.io/doc/book/pipeline/shared-libraries/).

 * Add Jenkinsfile to project root and call global variable startPackagePipeline with branchMapping, gitUrl, credentialsId and nodeJsHome (optional).